oritromax/oritromax/README.md

-# 💫 About Me:
+# 🐯 Oritro Ahmed:
-🤖 Currently researching on LLM ( Supervised Learning and Fine Tuning ) <br>💻 Languages: Go, PHP, Python, Javascript and some other stuff<br>⚙️ Tools: Docker, Podman, Ansible, Terraform, Obsidian, Notion, Slack and others<br>
+🤖 Currently researching on LLM ( Supervised Learning and Fine Tuning ) <be>
+💻 Languages: Go, PHP, Python, Javascript and some other stuff<be>
+⚙️ Tools: Docker, Podman, Ansible, Terraform, Obsidian, Notion, Slack and others<br>

 ## 🌐 Socials: